 ProtonVPN owns and manages its own servers, too, and they're connected to the internet using the company's own network.
 Apart from giving ProtonVPN great control over how the service is set up and managed, it also shows us that this isn't just some shell company making profits from reselling other people's kit: there are real resources and expertise here.

 - Want to try ProtonVPN?
 Check out the website here

 Most customers don't really need that level of protection, but ProtonVPN has plenty more familiar features.
-The service is P2P-friendly, supports up to 10 devices, has a kill switch, DNS leak protection and built-in Tor support for accessing Onion sites.
-And there are now native apps for Windows, Android, Mac and iOS to enable using ProtonVPN almost anywhere.
+The service is P2P-friendly, supports up to 10 devices (the industry average is just five), has a kill switch, DNS leak protection and built-in Tor support for accessing Onion sites.
+A versatile split tunneling system routes all internet traffic through the VPN, apart from the apps and destination IPs you define.
+And there are now native apps for Windows, Android, Mac and iOS to enable using ProtonVPN on almost anything.

 However, the service performed well for us, with our nearest Netherlands server averaging 65-70Mbps, and, crucially, it has no bandwidth limits.
 No more bumping up against tiny data allowances: you can use ProtonVPN Free as much as you like.
 That's a big deal, and makes ProtonVPN interesting all on its own.

 - We’ve also rounded up the best free VPN services

 ProtonVPN's Swiss home gives it an immediate privacy advantage over most of the competition.
 The country has very strong privacy laws, is outside of US and EU jurisdiction, and isn't a member of the 14 eyes surveillance network.